Gwaan/goodfood-back/README.md

 `Password for customers accounts is their first name in lower, e.g: john`

 `Password for restaurants accounts is their country in lower, e.g: belgium`

+- Swagger documentation can be accessed at: `http://localhost:8090/swagger-ui/index.html`